-Once you buy a crypto collectible you can either hold it in your Metamask or put it in a wallet that supports NFTs.
-But keep in mind that it’s quite expensive to send a crypto collectible because it holds more data than a regular transaction.
+Once you buy a crypto collectible, you can either hold it in your Metamask or put it in a wallet that supports NFTs.
+But keep in mind that it is quite expensive to send a crypto collectible because it holds more data than a typical transaction.

 SIDENOTE.
-Metamask – browser extension that allows you to run Ethereum dApps right in your browser.
+Metamask – browser extension allows you to run Ethereum dApps right in your browser.

 Does CryptoKitties sound familiar to you?